MrOliverW/Portfolio/README.md

 # Portfolio README
 Welcome to Oliver Warlick's Professional Portfolio

-This is a live portfolio which updates in progression with my career advancement (so stay tuned!).
+This is a live portfolio which updates in progression with OW's career advancement (so stay tuned!).

-As of the current version, here are some updates:
+As of the current version, here are some features in progress:
-Temporarily removing the Contact and Linkedin Page (see below for me)
+Temporarily removing the Contact and Linkedin Page (see below for more)

 Enhancing the navigation (also called "nav") bar:
 -BIG: Removing creation of new tab each time a user clicks a button.